mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 Kipnu turned back to the magistrate who stood behind us with an uncomfortable look about him.

-"Y-Yes, sir," said the magistrate as he entered the room again.
+"I have," said the magistrate as he entered the room again.
 He looked at both Kipnu and Fajro as if to glean some prediction, his sharp eyes were now mired in worry.

+He began, "Liffa Um Heiko, I have gathered as many facts as I could and have reached a conclusion.
+The codex of the senate makes clear that any interruption during deliberation is a corruption of all who are there.
+For this reason, I find you guilty of corruption of the deliberation of the senate."

+"Guilty" carries a suffocating weight to it, as if the mere utterance of the word could fill a lake and drown you in it.
+But I'd been preparing for this moment since the first step of this journey: I took the pain but I knew that "guilty" did not define me.

-He began, "The senate has delivered a message regarding Liffa's sentence.
-It shall be hae choice between two paths.
+The magistrate paused to scan the room again, searching for some interruption or tangent to delay what he had to say next, but all of us were waiting anxiously to hear the rest.
+"The senate has delivered a message regarding Liffa's sentence," he said.
+"It shall be hae choice between two paths.
 One: to send away to Ulukoma for a period of twenty days.
 Two: to send away to Holrag under the care of Fajro um Holrag for a period of three days."

 _How did Fajro know before the magistrate?_